IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 The advantage of the remote cluster architecture shown in figure 2 is a separation of administrative domains.
 The servers in the Storage Protect cluster are administered by the Storage Protect administrators, while the Storage Scale file systems and storage are administered by the Storage administrators.
 The Storage Protect administrators have no access to the file system disk in the Storage cluster, only to the file system itself.
 Furthermore, a cyber attack on the Storage Protect servers in the remote cluster cannot tamper with the file system resources provided by the storage cluster, because this infrastructure is decoupled from the remote cluster.

+**Note:** The remote cluster topology shown in Figure 2 requires the Storage Scale REST API service in the storage cluster.
+The Storage Scale REST API service is not available for AIX.
+When using the AIX operating system in the storage cluster, then a GUI node running RHEL or Ubuntu is required providing the Storage Scale REST API service.

 Find below a guidance for planning, installation and configuration as well as a reference for all scripts.